ggramal/tiny-json-log/README.md

 ## Formatting

 You can also pass a format string to control what [logRecord attributes](https://docs.python.org/3/library/logging.html#logrecord-attributes) are printed.
-Format string is a space separate list of logRecord attrs enclosed in `{}`.
+Format string is a space separated list of logRecord attrs enclosed in `{}`.
 For example

 ```